 When you select ‘United Kingdom’ as the postal code type, Intuitive Shipping performs a validation check before you can save the sub-zone to ensure that the postcodes are formatted correctly

 For example, you can enter either ‘EH1’ or ‘EH10’ – or both – prefixes.
 Intuitive Shipping can distinguish between the two.
 And, when entering a full postcode, if you accidentally enter ‘EH11A’ instead of the correct ‘EH11AD’, you will be unable to save the sub-zone.

 Unlike Standard postal code types, you cannot save sub-zones with postal codes or zip codes from other countries once you’ve selected the ‘United Kingdom’ postal code type.

-For example, you cannot enter ‘90210’ as part of a UK sub-zone.
+For example, you cannot enter the US zip code ‘90210’ as part of a UK sub-zone.
 The UK postcode must be formatted correctly, whether it’s the prefix or the full format.